flekschas/regl-scatterplot/README.md

 - Points can currently by colored by _category_ and _value_.

 - The size of selected points is given by `pointSize + pointSizeSelected`

+- By default, events are published asynchronously to decouple regl-scatterplot's execution flow from the event consumer's process.
+However, you can enable synchronous event broadcasting at your own risk via `createScatterplot({ syncEvents: true })`.
+This property can't be changed after initialization!

 **Examples:**